MicrosoftDocs/win32/desktop-src/HyperV_v2/cim-controlledby.md

 ---
-Description: 'Represents a relationship between a controller and a logical device that is managed by the controller.' ms.assetid: '5a938fa4-3b91-42ad-beee-12ed0ce6df9a'
+Description: Represents a relationship between a controller and a logical device that is managed by the controller. ms.assetid: 5a938fa4-3b91-42ad-beee-12ed0ce6df9a
-title: 'CIM\_ControlledBy class'
+title: CIM\_ControlledBy class
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # CIM\_ControlledBy class